guandi1995/guandi1995.github.io/_posts/2020-04-15-Linear-Classifier.md

 To interpret the linear classifier, we can treat **each row of $$W$$ corresponds to a template** and each entry of the row in $$W$$ is the weights for the corresponding pixels of the input training image $$x_i$$.
 For instance, the first entry of the first row in $$W$$ is the weight for the first pixel of the input image, $$x_i$$.

-Another way to think of it is that you are doing template matching.
-You only use a single image per class instead of having thousands of training images, and use the inner product as the metrics instead of L1 or L2 distance metrics in kNN.
+Another way to think of it is that we are doing template matching.
+We only use a single image per class instead of having thousands of training images, and use the inner product as the metrics instead of L1 or L2 distance metrics in kNN.

 In the table above, take the first training image, $$x_1$$ as our example, the score vector for $$x_1$$ is $$[3.2,5.1,-1,7]^T$$.
 Since the ground truth label for $$x_1$$ is cat, intuitively, the score for class cat is supposed to be much higher than the other two classes.
-However, for $$x_1$$, the highest score is the class of car, 5.1 while the score for the class of cat is 3.2, which means that we did not obtain a good prediction or measure for $$x_1$$.
-We observe this issue by simply visualizing the score numbers, but we need a method to let our algorithm know whether the scores are reasonable and qualify whether the score is good or bad.
-This leads us to our next topic, loss function, the topics that play a significant impact on deep learning.
+However, for $$x_1$$, the highest score is the class of car, 5.1 while the score for the class of cat is 3.2, which means that we did not obtain a good prediction or measurement for $$x_1$$.

+As human beings, We conclude the above observation by simply visualizing the score numbers, but we need an approach to let our algorithm decide whether the scores are reasonable and qualify whether the score is good or bad.
+This leads us to the next topic, loss function, the topic that plays a significant impact on deep learning.

 Next post, I will address the topic of loss function in more detail.